Global-Health-Engineering/arduino-opc-portable-and-sationary/README.md

-# Portable and stationary and PM monitoring with Alphasense OPC-N3
+# Portable and stationary PM monitoring with Arduino and Alphasense OPC-N3

 This repository allows for building the air quality monitoring asseblies with OPC sensors.